CaloQVAE : Simulating high-energy particle-calorimeter interactions using hybrid quantum-classical generative models: Introduction

-The Large Hadron Collider (LHC) is the highest energy particle accelerator in the world, and currently collides protons at $\sqrt{s} = 13.6$~TeV at a rate of $2 \times 10^{-34}$ cm$^2$s$^{-1}$.
-Important measurements, such as the discovery of the Higgs Boson in 2012 \cite{ATLAS_discovery, CMS_discovery}, have already occurred, but in order to maximize the physics potential of the collider, an upgrade is underway to significantly increase the rate of data-taking, to $5-7.5 \times 10^{-34}$ cm$^2$s$^{-1}$.
-This ``High-Luminosity LHC'' (HL-LHC) dataset will enable significantly more precise measurements of the Higgs boson and other Standard Model particles.
+The Large Hadron Collider (LHC) is the highest energy particle accelerator in the world, and currently collides protons at $\sqrt{s} = 13.6$~TeV with instantenous luminosity of $2 \times 10^{-34}$ cm$^2$s$^{-1}$.
+Following the discovery of the Higgs Boson in 2012 \cite{ATLAS_discovery,CMS_discovery}, significant advancements in measurements have been achieved, but in order to maximize the physics potential of the collider, an upgrade is underway to significantly increase the instantaneous luminosity to $5-7.5 \times 10^{-34}$ cm$^2$s$^{-1}$.
+This ``High-Luminosity LHC'' (HL-LHC) dataset will enable significantly more precise measurements of the Higgs boson and other Standard Model particles, and will facilitate searches for new phenomena.

 The significant increase in the rate of data-taking presents a computational challenge in the generation of sufficient high-quality simulated datasets, which are typically used to both calibrate the detectors and evaluate compatibility of the data with different physical hypotheses.
-These simulated datasets are produced with first-principles particle simulation software in the \textsc{GEANT4} framework \cite{GEANT4:2002zbu}, though less-accurate, parameterized models of the detectors, often called ``fast simulation'', are also used \cite{ATLAS:2021pzo}.
-The increased rate of data-taking and precision required to exploit the high-statistics HL-LHC dataset demands both that the computational time to produce simulation decrease, and that the quality of the simulation remains as close as possible to the first-principles simulation \cite{CERN-LHCC-2020-015}.
+These simulated datasets are produced with first-principles particle simulation software in the GEANT4 framework \cite{GEANT4:2002zbu}, though less-accurate, parameterized models of the detectors, often called ``fast simulation'', are also used \cite{ATLAS:2021pzo}.
+The increased rate of data-taking and precision required to exploit the high-statistics HL-LHC dataset demands both that the computational time to produce simulated datasets decrease, and that the quality of the simulation remains as close as possible to that of the first-principles simulation \cite{CERN-LHCC-2020-015}.